protozoaire/ObserverCpp/README.md

 while the actual container remains managed by the resource host.
 When it is owned, the abstract view becomes an abstract *wrapper*, carrying the same interface, yet holding the actual data as an opaque internal.

-To give a taste of how easy it is to support custom backends, here is what defines the abstract set interface in use (this is the view version):
+To give a taste of how easy it is to support custom backends, here is what defines the abstract set interface at use (this is the view version):

     template <typename T>
     struct AbstractSet